rpiszczatowski/redstone-oracles-monorepo/packages/on-chain-relayer/README.md

 [![Discord](https://img.shields.io/discord/786251205008949258?logo=discord)](https://discord.gg/2CT6hN6C)
 [![Twitter](https://img.shields.io/twitter/follow/redstone_defi?style=flat&logo=twitter)](https://twitter.com/intent/follow?screen_name=redstone_defi)

-On-chain relayer is designed for pushing price data to price feeds which implement Chainlink [AggregatorV3Interface](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/interfaces/AggregatorV3Interface.sol).
+On-chain relayer is designed for pushing price data to contracts which implement Chainlink [AggregatorV3Interface](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/interfaces/AggregatorV3Interface.sol).
 This could help different protocols quickly switch to RedStone Oracles without the need to change the codebase.
-On-chain relayer consists of two main parts, the first one is the [relayer](#relayer) responsible for pushing data to the contract in a customized way using [environment variables](#environment-variables).
-The second part is [contracts](#contracts) which enable storing prices on-chain and getting them through the Chainlink interface.
+On-chain relayer consists of two main parts, the first one is the [relayer](#relayer) responsible for pushing data on-chain in a customized way using [environment variables](#environment-variables).
+The second part are [contracts](#contracts) which enable storing prices on-chain and getting them through the Chainlink interface.

 ## Relayer

-Relayer is a Node.js application which works in a customizable way based on [environment variables](#environment-variables).
-The main responsibility is to check if certain conditions are met and, if so, to update the prices of the price feeds.
-Currently, two conditions are implemented.
-The first one is `time` which describes how often prices should be updated.
-It is defined by the `UPDATE_PRICE_INTERVAL` environment and is defined in milliseconds.
-The second condition is `value-deviation` which indicates how much value should change in order to update prices.
-It is described by the `MIN_DEVIATION_PERCENTAGE` environment variable.
-If multiple conditions are passed to the `UPDATE_CONDITIONS` relayer will work in the manner that if any conditions are met then prices would be updated.
+The relayer is a Node.js application which works in a customizable way based on [environment variables](#environment-variables).
+It periodically checks a defined set of conditions, pushing the prices when they are satisfied.
+It is possible to pass multiple conditions to the `UPDATE_CONDITIONS`, then relayer will work in the manner that if any conditions are met prices would be updated.
+Currently, two conditions are implemented:

+- `time` condition described by `UPDATE_PRICE_INTERVAL` variable in milliseconds, which states how often prices should be updated, [code](./src/core/update-conditions/time-condition.ts)
+- `value-deviation` condition described by `MIN_DEVIATION_PERCENTAGE` variable which indicates how much value should change in order to update prices, [code](./src/core/update-conditions/value-deviation-condition.ts)

 ## Contracts

-In order to make on-chain relayer works at least two contracts need to be deployed.
-The first one is the [PriceFeedsAdapter](./contracts/price-feeds/PriceFeedsAdapter.sol) which is responsible for:
+The on-chain relayer is based on is the [PriceFeedsAdapter contract](./contracts/price-feeds/PriceFeedsAdapter.sol) which is responsible for:

 - storing all price feeds symbols (references as dataFeedId which is consistent with RedStone dataFeedId),
 - storing price feeds values,